 Events & Stories

-Team Type 1 Foundation is working in Rwanda to improve the lives of people living with type 1 diabetes in Rwanda.
+Team Type 1 Foundation is improving the lives of people living with type 1 diabetes in Rwanda.
 Watch the inspiring TT1 Rwanda documentary here.

 Team Type 1 Named the Official Charity of The Haute Route

 For three consecutive years Team Type 1 has been the official charity of the Haute Route.
 The partnership has truly made an impact on Team Type 1 ‘s mission by bringing awareness to all the Haute Route riders that they can make a difference in the lives of people with type 1 diabetes in third world countries while they train for and ride the Haute Route.

 In 2016 Team Type 1 had 32 cyclists use the Haute Route as a platform to save lives, provide hope, and inspire.
 The Team Type 1 Haute Route team raised over $284,000 which is $138,000 more than last year or a 160% increase.
 Within the group, 14 friends from all over the world that came together and formed Team Type 1 Pyrenees, raising $191,000!

 Dudley Hoskin David Hoskin

 Top Five 2016 Haute Route Fundraisers

 Besides the dollars raised we are also pleased to share that Team Type 1 had some impressive results in the Alps with Brooke Mead being the overall female with a 1st place Podium finish and Rob Woolley with an overall 22nd place finish and 6th place in his age group.

 Over the past three years the Team Type 1 Haute Route riders have raised over $500,000 to help fund the Sustainable Diabetes Program in Rwanda.
 We are excited to announce that Team Type 1 has just signed a contract to be the official charity of the Haute Route for the next five years.